 Entities that are subject to the reporting requirement, namely both financial counterparties pursuant to Article 2(8) EMIR as well as non-financial counterparties pursuant to Article 2(9) EMIR (regardless of whether the clearing threshold was exceeded or not), shall, pursuant to Article 9 EMIR, report the details of concluded derivative trades and of any modification or termination of the derivative contracts to a trade repository no later than the working day following the conclusion of the trade.
 In addition, financial and non-financial counterparties exceeding the clearing threshold are required to report updates about collateral and valuation of the derivative contract.
 This latter reporting requirement does not apply to non-financial counterparties below the clearing threshold.

 Derivative contracts that are required to be reported are all instruments listed in Annex I Section C nos.
 4 to 10 MiFID, regardless of whether the contract was concluded at a trading venue or not.

-- REGIS-TR (LUX): Joint Venture between Ilberclear (Spanish CSD) and Clearstream (German ICSD)
+- REGIS-TR (LUX): joint venture of Iberclear (Spanish CSD) and Clearstream (Deutsche Börse group)

-- UNAVISTA LTD. (UK): Part of the London Stock Exchange Group (LSEG)
+- UnaVista TRADEcho B.V.
+(NL): part of the London Stock Exchange Group (LSEG)